MicrosoftDocs/dynamics-365-fraud-protection/content/lists-model-operating-points.md

 Begin by searching the contents of your lists to find any existing matches.
 Choose your search parameters from the **Search lists** dropdown, then paste in the customer or payment instrument information you want to find.
 Up to 1,000 entries can be entered at a time.
 Each entry must be on a separate line.

-Any matches appear under **Found on lists**, along with a summary of their key properties and their specific list assignment.
-Any entry not currently on an existing list appears under **Not found on lists**.
+Any matches appear under **Found in lists**, along with a summary of their key properties and their specific list assignment.
+Any entry not currently in an existing list appears under **Not found in lists**.

 To edit entries from either or both sections, select their checkboxes, then choose **Bulk list actions**.
 This screen enables you to add or remove list assignments, pick expiry dates, state your reason for the change, and add comments.